partials-music/half-memories/readme.md

 rasen kaigan
 rasen kaigan

+a moon in your face
+a moon in your face

 no passage between us to take
 no silence to navigate
-and no ship our resemblance could meet to slip from my memory
+no silence and then a sheer drop and no ship our resemblance could meet to slip from my spinning thoughts to slip from my memory

+nothing between us
+nothing between us
+you're greater but I carry dreams but lamps and mirrors

 circles around your pupils